What is the customer's context and application?

 - The pressed-in spacer, which, after heat treatment in a batch, will be ground to achieve precision in diameter and roughness.

-- Automated assembly of the spacer on the spline of the M8 axle, enabling us to maintain the required precision (cylindricity of XX microns, roughness xxx ) for the bearing, thanks to our mastery of splining in mass production.
-During assembly, checks are carried out on the presence and position of the spacer, and on the minimum and maximum holding force of the spacer on the splined shaft.
+- Automated assembly of the spacer on the spline of the M8 axle, enabling us to maintain the required precision (cylindricity of XX microns, roughness xxx ) for the bearing, thanks to our expertise in mass production splining.
+During assembly, checks are carried out on the presence and position of the spacer, and the minimum and maximum holding force of the spacer on the splined shaft.

 - Packaging is carried out by a robot, and the assembly island is managed by an operator.